Rcrd0/RepData_PeerAssessment1/PA1_template.md

 **Observations:**

 - The peak at 0835 (red dashed line) indicates the interval of maximum activity on an average day
+- The maximum activity is 206.17 steps on average

 ## Imputing missing values